amansh91555/Chat-app-project/README.md

 ## Server AI Configuration

-Add these values in `server/.env` when you want real model output:
+Add these values in `server/.env` when we want real model output:

 ```env
 OPENAI_API_KEY=your_api_key_here